pythonph/pycon-organizer-manual/logistics.md

 -- Prepare the war room.
 -- Prepare signs that can help visitors find the conference, classrooms and restrooms.
 -- Coordinate with caterer
+- The committee should have a map of the venue and other important locations such as the nearest infirmary, hospital, and police station.
-- Plan the route within venue.
+- Plan the routes within the venue.
 For example, the route from one building to another in case a workshop or talk will be held elsewhere.
 Make sure members of your team knows the route.

 ## During the PyCon
 - Make sure that there is at least one person in the war room.
 That person will guard a lot of equipment, so if needed, assign two people.